jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         {0: 'default', 1: 'default'}
     )

   the test is green again.
-This reminds me of a dict comprehension
+This is like a dict comprehension because it made a dictionary_ using the items from the iterable_ as keys

 * I rename the test